DAFoam/files/README.md

 # files

-This repository stores files for DAFoam tutorials and regression tests.
+This repository stores files for DAFoam installation, tutorials, and regression tests.